AmrBenSalem/AWS-SAA-C02-Course/README.md

 TCP and UDP are protocols built on top of IP.

-- TCPIP means TCP running with IP
+- TCP/IP means TCP running with IP
-- UDPIP means UDP running with IP
+- UDP/IP means UDP running with IP

 TCP/UDP Segment has a source and destination port number.
 This allows devices to have multiple conversations at the same time.
 In AWS when data goes through network devices, filters can be set based on IP addresses and port numbers.

 #### 1.5.1.7.
 IPv6 - RFC 8200 (2017)